-We are pleased to announce Co-Creating the Public Space, a nationally significant project principally funded by Arts Council England, University of Southampton, Southampton City Council and with support from GO!
-Southampton.
+We are pleased to announce Co-Creating Public Space, a nationally significant project funding by Arts Council England, Southampton City Council, GO!
+Southampton and University of Southampton.

-This project, which starts in April 2022 and runs over two years, will see John Hansard Gallery and a range of city-wide partners working with local and international artists, including: Mary Evans, Oozing Gloop and NewfrontEars, Rich Holland, Grace Lau, and other artists TBA.
+This project, which starts in February 2023 and runs over two years, will see John Hansard Gallery and a range of city-wide partners working with local and international artists, including: Mary Evans, Oozing Gloop, Rich Holland, Permindar Kaur, and Grace Lau.
 These artists will work in partnership with multiple community groups and organisations, including: Art Asia and Southampton Mela, The Mela Partnership, Black History Month South, Chinese Arts Southampton, Chinese Association of Southampton, Confucius Institute, Kingston Creative Jamaica, Skate Southampton, Southampton Black Archives, Southampton Pride, SPUD, The Stage Door, UP Projects, and videoclub.

 Read the full Press Release here.